avkomosko/rsschool-cv/cv.md

 * 2000\-2005 Engenier of radioelectronics **Belarusian State University of Informatics and Radioelectronics**
 * 2015\-2018 English at the Intenational House school
-* 2017 "Adaptation of an employee to the role of a manager" cours at the  [ZIS](https://www.zis.by/)
+* 2017 "Adaptation of an employee to the role of a manager" course at the  [ZIS](https://www.zis.by/)
-* 2019 "Professional manager skills" cours at the [ZIS](https://www.zis.by/)
+* 2019 "Professional manager skills" course at the [ZIS](https://www.zis.by/)
 * 2021\-present online courses on [Mozilla Developer Network](https://developer.mozilla.org/en*US/)
 * 2021\-present online course on [Learnjavascript.ru](https://learn.javascript.ru/)